computablee/DotMP/README.md

 make docs
 ```
 This will generate documentation in the root of the project under the `docs` directory in both LaTeX and HTML formats.
+A copy of the most up-to-date documentation is [hosted on GitHub](https://computablee.github.io/DotMP/).

 ## Contributors